 From there, executive producers and back office producers are the usual point of contact with insurance brokers.
-It’s important to make your point person someone who’s comfortable jumping on the phone, as you’ll speak with your entertainment insurance broker often to secure COIs.
+It’s important to make your point person someone who’s comfortable jumping on the phone, as you’ll speak with your entertainment insurance broker often to secure certificates of insurance (or COIs).

-Finding an insurance policy should be one of the first things your production company does, outside of coming up with a great name.
+Finding an insurance policy should be one of the first things your production company does, of course outside of coming up with a great name.

 Short term production insurance covers a single production.
 Whether you’re making a commercial or a film, this type of production insurance is purchased on a project-by-project basis and can cover as little as one day of production.

 If you’re shooting many productions in a given year, then you should strongly consider buying annual production insurance.
 Unlike short term production insurance, annual policies cover all of your productions within a year, making it the best choice for working production companies.
 Most often, DICE policies are purchased for that reason, as they are designed to insure frequent projects.